TimoVerkroost/minor-browser-technologies/2.1-assignment-feature-detection/README.md

 #### Fallback
 Because const is an ES6 deceleration we can check if the browser does support this ES version.
 When it does support is we can use a script with ES6 and otherwise we can use an older variant like ES5.

+When the the browser is checked for ES6 support and it support it a script will pushed into the head with ES6 functionaries in it like const.
+When the browser doesn't support ES6 an ES5 script will be pushed in the head instead of the ES6 script.
+The downside will be that we need 2 scripts on the server one for ES5 and one for ES6 support.

+If we wanted to make one script that is for all browsers we can use a transpiler/ compiler for example Babel.
+This will convert ES6 code to more supported ES5 code.
+This isn't 100% save if we have to believe Babel because they can't cover everything.

+The other option will be to not use "const" add all and only use "var" because var will be working everywhere.

 #### Demo link
 [Demo link Const](https://timoverkroost.github.io/minor-browser-technologies/2.1-assignment-feature-detection/demos/feature-js-2.html)